PM Modi declares 2026 as ASEAN-India year of maritime cooperation - The Tribune

-"India and ASEAN together represent one-fourth of the global population.
-We not only share geography, we share deep historic relations and shared values.
-We are part of the global south.
-We not only share trade relations, but also cultural relations.
-ASEAN is the main pillar of India's Act East Policy," the Prime Minister said.
+In a virtual address at the India-ASEAN (Association of Southeast Asian Nations) annual summit, Modi also said that the grouping is a key pillar of New Delhi’s Act East Policy.

-He further highlighted how India upheld ASEAN's centrality and outlook on Indo-Pacific.
+“India has always fully supported ‘ASEAN centrality’ and ASEAN’s outlook on the Indo-Pacific,” he said.

-"India has always supported ASEAN Centrality and ASEAN's outlook on the Indo-Pacific.
-During these times of uncertainty, the India-ASEAN Comprehensive Strategic Partnership has continuously increased.
-Our strong partnership is emerging as the basis for global stability and development," he said.
+“Even in these times of uncertainty, the India-ASEAN Comprehensive Strategic Partnership has made steady progress.
+Our strong partnership is emerging as a powerful foundation for global stability and growth,” Modi said.

-In his six-minute-long address to the summit, Prime Minister Modi reaffirmed India's consistent support for ASEAN centrality and the ASEAN Outlook on the Indo-Pacific, underscoring that cooperation between the two regions is vital for peace and prosperity across Asia.
+The Prime Minister said India has “stood firmly with its ASEAN friends” in every crisis and the two-way cooperation in the spheres of maritime security and the blue economy is growing rapidly.

-Prime Minister Modi participated in all ASEAN-India Summits since 2014 (and one Commemorative Summit held in New Delhi in January 2018) except in 2022.
-At the 25th year Commemorative Summit in New Delhi in January 2018, the leaders of all 10 ASEAN countries graced the 69th Republic Day Parade as India's guests of honour.
+“In light of this, we are declaring 2026 as the ASEAN-India year of maritime cooperation,” he announced.

 Unlock Exclusive Insights with The Tribune Premium